Nonbacktracking spectral clustering of nonuniform hypergraphs: Related Work

 \subsection{Spectral Clustering Methods for Hypergraphs}

 There is a wide range of algorithms for clustering and community detection in hypergraphs; see~\citet{chodrowGenerativeHypergraphClustering2021a} for a recent overview.
 We focus here on spectral methods, i.e., methods which make use of the eigenvectors of some object associated to the hypergraph.
-Perhaps the most direct approach is to replace the hypergraph with a dyadic graph.
+One approach begins by replacing the hypergraph with a dyadic graph.
 This is frequently done by clique-projection, in which each edge $e$ of size $k$ is replaced by a clique of $\binom{k}{2}$, possibly-weighted 2-edges between each pair of nodes contained in $e$.
 Graph spectral methods can then be applied~\cite{zhou2006learning}.
 Multiple versions of this approach possess asymptotic consistency guarantees under hypergraph planted partition models~\cite{ghoshdastidarConsistencySpectralHypergraph2017,dumitriuPartialRecoveryWeak2021}.
-A challenge for such approaches is the need to treat edges of multiple sizes; in order to realize the desired statistical guarantees it is usually necessary to assume either a $k$-uniform hypergraph or a generative model in which edges of varying sizes carry similar information about community structure.
+A challenge for such approaches is the need to treat edges of multiple sizes.
+In order to realize the desired statistical guarantees it is usually necessary to assume either a $k$-uniform hypergraph or a generative model in which edges of varying sizes carry similar information about community structure.
 Both assumptions can be restrictive in practice.